ManulMap/reutl/README.md

 ## Todo

-* implement wrapper for find_pattern that search in specific process module (module should be got from peb not from GetModuleHandle)
+* find_pattern_in_module should take modules info from PEB rather than from GetModuleHandle and GetModuleInformation
 * implement benchmarks for signature scanner
 * change scanner searching method from default std searcher to std::boyer_moore_searcher or std::boyer_moore_horspool_searcher